COREmanager Documentation

 2. Remove each of the users from the Samba password database using an external command.

-After performing the operations, the handler must return an XML document with the results of its work to the standard output.
+After performing the operations, the processing module must return an XML document with the results of its work to the standard output.
 If no result is required, it is sufficient to return an empty but valid XML document:

 Example of a command